theuhmmm/laws/An Act to Defeat the Onceler.md

 **SEC 3.
 SEVERABILITY**

-&nbsp;&nbsp;&nbsp; Should any part of this Act be struck down and/or declared unenforceable, then that part shall be severed with the rest remaining in full force and effect unless all is struck down and/or declared unenforceable.
+Should any part of this Act be struck down and/or declared unenforceable, then that part shall be severed with the rest remaining in full force and effect unless all is struck down and/or declared unenforceable.

 <br/>